modesty/calllog211/README.md

 Python frameworks and libraries (more on this later), it does not has a full fledged CRUD sample code with NDB, although it can be added later on._

+## Up and running

+To run this project in your local development environment, clone the repository first, then edit app.yaml by replacing `<Your Google Cloud Poject ID>` with your own Google App Engine project ID, in terminal, run:

+    `cd <your-project-clone-directory>`

+    `dev_appserver.py .`

 ## What it is built with